lerda8/CRM_Python/README.md

 This if a simple CRM running in terminal.

-To test it you can use these credentials:
+To test it run "main.py" and use these credentials:

 | Name |  Password  | Role |
 |:-----|:--------:|------:|